Turkey travel tips

 Non-smokers can have a hard time in Turkey as the locals love their fags and mostly ignore non-smoking laws in restaurants, buses, cafes, etc. Local buses usually don't have non-smoking sections and you shouldn't rely on their frequency or regularity.

-Smoking is prohibited in Turkish cinemas, theatres, city buses and dolmuses (collective taxis).
+Smoking is also prohibited in Turkish cinemas, theatres, city buses and dolmuses (collective taxis).

-A dolmus is the cheapest way to get around Turkey and meet the locals face-to-face, although normal taxi fares are usually reasonable.
+A dolmus is the cheapest way to get around Turkey and meet the locals face-to-face, although normal taxi fares are usually reasonable - particularly if you can pass yourself off as a local.
+Be aware that around tourist spots in particular, taxi drivers will charge gullible visitors way above the normal fare.

 There are countless natural and historic archeological sites worth visiting while travelling through Turkey.
 The most notable include:

-• Lycian Tombs are mysterious sarcophagi carved into inaccessible vertical cliffs, the most visible found at Dalyan, Kaunos, Myra and Kekova.
+Lycian Tombs are mysterious sarcophagi carved into inaccessible vertical cliffs, the most visible found at Dalyan, Kaunos, Myra and Kekova.
+The deserted island of Kekova is also worth visiting to see the medieval ruins of Simena Castle perched high in the cliffs, as well as its tiny theatre hollowed out of rock.

-• The town of Safranbolu about 600 kilometres east of Istanbul is home to around 22,000 people and has been declared a World Heritage site.
+The town of Safranbolu about 600 kilometres east of Istanbul is home to around 22,000 people and has been declared a World Heritage site.
 The town has 300 year old half-timber houses reminiscent of western Europe, mixed with Oriental architecture and mosques.
 Further east, many tourists are drawn to the Aya Sofia, a restored 13th century Byzantine church close to the centre of the city of Trabzon.
 The church is now a museum with stunning frescoes.
-Also popular is the 4th Century Sumela monastery, about 50 kilometres from Trabzon, which sits precariously on a cliff's edge overlooking deep forests.
+Also popular is the 4th century Sumela monastery, about 50km from Trabzon, which sits precariously on a cliff’s edge overlooking deep forests.

 Blue Mosque in Istanbul